Katario/RPG-Web-App/README.md

 # RPG-APP

-This is the first version of my RPG app.
+## Installation:

+## Tools:
+- To list all files that needs to be fixed: `vendor/bin/php-cs-fixer check`
+    - To fix files according to configured rules: `vendor/bin/php-cs-fixer fix`
+- PHPUnit:
+    - To run the PHPUnit tests: `vendor/bin/phpunit`
+- PHP Stan:
+    - Run the tool: `vendor/bin/phpstan analyse --level=10 src tests --generate-baseline`
+    - Note: we're using the MAX level of PHPStan.
+The baseline allow us to tackle the problems one by one.
+The goal is to never increase the number of errors identified.

 ## What are all of these Entities?
-TOREWORK
+TO-REWORK

 #### *Something*Encyclopedia
 These are the classes that list an example of a standard object.
 It may serve as a model to create some.
 Theses classes will be moved in their own API later.